AlibabaCloudDocs/cdn/intl.en-US/Domain Management/Access control/Configure an IP blacklist or whitelist.md

 # Configure an IP blacklist or whitelist

-Alibaba Cloud Content Delivery Network \(CDN\) allows you to configure an IP address blacklist or whitelist to identify and filter users.
+Alibaba Cloud Content Delivery Network \(CDN\) allows you to configure an IP blacklist or whitelist to identify and filter users.
 This helps you control access to CDN resources and improve resource security.
-This topic describes how to configure an IP address blacklist or whitelist.
+This topic describes how to configure an IP blacklist or whitelist.

--   IP address blacklist: IP addresses in the blacklist are not allowed to access resources.
+-   IP blacklist: IP addresses in the blacklist are not allowed to access resources.

     If an IP address is added to the blacklist, requests from the IP address can be sent to CDN nodes.
-However, CDN nodes reject the requests and return a 403 error.
+However, CDN nodes reject the requests and return an HTTP 403 status code.
 These requests are recorded in the CDN logs.

--   IP address whitelist: Only requests from IP addresses in the whitelist can access resources.
+-   IP whitelist: Only requests from IP addresses in the whitelist can access CDN resources.
 Other IP addresses are blocked.

 **Note:**